KK Cibona

 Košarkaški klub Cibona, commonly referred to as Cibona Zagreb or simply Cibona, is a men's professional basketball club based in Zagreb, Croatia.
-The club is a founding member and shareholder of the Adriatic Basketball Association, and competes in the Croatian League.
+The club is a founding member and shareholder of the Adriatic Basketball Association, and competes in the Croatian League, the ABA League, and the FIBA Champions League.

 History

 Formation and early years

 Cibona's history dates to late autumn of 1945 when Sloboda (Freedom) was founded as a sports society of bank workers, craftsmen, traders, and clerks.
 On April 24, 1946, thanks to basketball enthusiast Branimir Volfer and his friends Ljubo Prosen and Joso Miloš, basketball section of Sloboda, the predecessor of today's Cibona, was formed.
 Its first game was against local rival Slavija on May 7, 1946.
 Sloboda did not last too long under that name as in November 1946, it merged with Tekstilac, Amater and Grafičar into Sportsko društvo Zagreb (Sports Society Zagreb).
 Name changing continued through the next four years.
 In late 1948 it was known as Vihor (Vortex) and already in 1949 as Polet (Elan).
 Finally, in June 1950, the club changed the name to Lokomotiva (Locomotive) and that name is going to stick for the next 25 years.
 Lokomotiva competed in Yugoslav top division since 1951, with only two years (1952 and 1960) spent in the second division.